 Security type and tax.
 Is the prospect invested in mutual funds, exchange-traded funds, and stocks?
 Are there closed-end funds, unit investment trusts, or individual bonds with which you aren't familiar or experienced?
 Does the statement indicate any large taxable gains that should be addressed?

-Step 3: What Are the Key Features of the Investments?
+Step 3: Identify the Key Features of the Investments

-To look deeper into investment characteristics, you'll want to use various metrics.
-I've highlighted some here, but tailor your review to those most relevant to the potential client's scenario.
+To take a deeper dive into investment characteristics, you'll want to use various metrics.
+I've highlighted a few here, but tailor your review to those most relevant to your potential client's situation.

 Yield.
 How much income are the investments generating, and where is it coming from (equity dividends, fixed income interest, etc.)?
-Is this level of income meeting the prospect's current needs?
-Will it be enough as his or her needs change in the future?
+Is this income level meeting the prospect's current needs?
+Will it be enough as his or her needs evolve?